President's Choice: Galen Weston

 In October 2006, after a problematic corporate restructuring caused a string of losses, John Lederer resigned as president and Galen G. Weston assumed the new post of Executive Chairman of Loblaw Companies Limited.
 Within a year, he had taken on the role of spokesman for President's Choice.
 In a series of television commercials designed by Toronto advertising agency Bensimon Byrne, he appeared informally in shirtsleeves and, without reference to any corporate title, introduced himself simply as "Galen Weston".
 One of the first ads showed him promoting the new 99-cent PC GREEN reusable shopping bag, with the goal of reducing the number of plastic bags in Canadian landfills by a billion a year.
 Consumer response was strong, and the bag almost sold out in its first week.
 Company figures later indicated that, along with a new 5-cent charge per plastic bag, the use of over one billion disposable bags had been avoided.
 Commenting on his role as brand spokesman, Weston said he intended to focus on the environment and healthier food products.
 Subsequent television commercials included PC organic baby food, and a relaunched line of PC GREEN products.

 Loblaw Companies Limited develops some 500 new food items each year, many of which become PC products.
 Suppliers regularly pitch new ideas, and the company also undertakes its own research and development.
 "We try to be ahead of the market", Loblaw vice president Paul Uys said.
-Though Loblaw has retracted its private-label program from US and international markets, PC and No Name still account for 25% of its domestic food sales, double the industry average.
+Though Loblaw has retracted its private-label program from US and international markets, PC and No Name were still growing ahead of overall sales in 2025.
 Loblaw vice president of food Pietro Satriano said the company's labels remain crucial to its overall strategy.
 "In the end, it drives people to our stores.
 It drives loyalty.
 People can't get them anywhere else.
 It's tough to quantify, but it's crucial."
 There are currently more than 2,000 PC products on Canadian supermarket shelves.